internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 # Inbound e-mail traffic

-## Implementing DANE for SMTP for Postfix
+## Implementing DANE for SMTP on Postfix
 **Specifics for this setup**
 * Linux Debian 9.8 (Stretch)
 * SpamAssassin version 3.4.2 (running on Perl version 5.28.1)